tpresser570/AME_441/README.md

 This is the Read-Me file for use before downloading code.

-SCRIPTS ARE WRITTEN IN PYTHON
+SCRIPTS ARE WRITTEN IN MATLAB
-package: PyCharm

-For use in raspberry pi 4

 Project Goal:
-  design, build, and test a quadruped robot.
+  design, build, and test a bipedal robot.